 If you are one of those lucky ones who has been using Netflix by the grace of your friends’ passwords, there might be a reason for you to worry.

 In order to help Netflix and other such platforms put an end to such practices, British firm Synamedia has come up with new software which would track shared passwords on Netflix.
-The software which was showcased at CES 2019, uses artificial intelligence, behavioural analytics and machine learning so that video streaming websites can track if their users are sharing passwords with their friends and family members.
+The software which was showcased at CES 2019 uses artificial intelligence, behavioral analytics, and machine learning so that video streaming websites can track if their users are sharing passwords with their friends and family members.

-“Using AI, behavioural analytics and machine learning, Synamedia Credentials Sharing Insight identifies, monitors and analyses credentials sharing activity across streaming accounts.
+“Using AI, behavioral analytics and machine learning, Synamedia Credentials Sharing Insight, identifies, monitors, and analyses credentials sharing activity across streaming accounts.
 Real-time dashboards highlight unusual sharing activity including alerts and trend analysis,” India Today quoted the company as saying in its report.

 Streaming companies will have to buy access to Synamedia Credentials Sharing Insight to keep a track of such accounts and their legitimacy.

 The software uses several factors like location of the account being accessed, the time when it is being accessed, which device is being used to access the streaming platform and likewise to shortlist the accounts that share their passwords.